 "I am pleased that we were able to work collaboratively with CP on this important agreement," said Robin Silvester, Port Metro Vancouver's President and Chief Executive Officer.
 "With an emphasis on reciprocal accountability, our agreement will further improve competitiveness and optimize the performance of the Vancouver Gateway."

 "This collaboration agreement strengthens our partnership with Port Metro Vancouver in our biggest Gateway, setting the stage for a cross-supply chain collaboration that improves performance and service of the Pacific Gateway," said CP Executive Vice-President and Chief Marketing Officer Jane O'Hagan.
 "CP strongly believes in the growth opportunities that underpin the Vancouver Gateway."

 This is the fourth collaboration agreement announced by Canadian Pacific in the past 12 months.
 Forty per cent of all the freight traffic moved by Canadian Pacific passes through Port Metro Vancouver.

 About Canadian Pacific:

-Canadian Pacific (CP: TSX/NYSE) operates a North American transcontinental railroad providing freight transportation services, logistics solutions and supply chain expertise.
+Canadian Pacific (TSX: CP)(NYSE: CP) operates a North American transcontinental railroad providing freight transportation services, logistics solutions and supply chain expertise.
 Incorporating best-in-class technology and environmental practices, CP is re-defining itself as a modern 21st century transportation company built on safety, service reliability and operational efficiency.
 Visit cpr.ca and see how Canadian Pacific is Driving the Digital Railway.

 About Port Metro Vancouver: